IRTF-PEARG/draft-ip-address-privacy/draft-ip-address-privacy-considerations.md

 The initial intention of this draft is to capture an overview of the problem space and research on proposed solutions.
 The draft is likely to evolve significantly over time and may well split into multiple drafts as content is added.

-Tracking of user IP addresses is common place on the Internet today, and is particularly widely used in the context of anti-abuse, e.g. anti-fraud, DDoS management child protection activities.
+Tracking of user IP addresses is common place on the Internet today, and is particularly widely used in the context of anti-abuse, e.g. anti-fraud, DDoS management, child protection activities.
 IP addresses are currently used as a source of “reputation” in conjunction with other signals to protect against malicious traffic, since they are a relatively stable identifier of the origin of a request.
 Servers use these reputations in determining whether or not a given packet, connection, or flow corresponds to malicious traffic.

 However, identifying the activity of users based on IP addresses has clear privacy implications e.g. user fingerprinting and cross site identity linking.
 Many technologies exist today to allow users to hide their IP address to avoid such tracking, e.g. VPNs, Tor.
-Several new technologies are also emerging in the landscape e.g. Gnatcatcher, Apple Private Relay and Oblivious techologies (OHTTPS, ODoH).
+Several new technologies are also emerging in the landscape e.g. Gnatcatcher, Apple iCloud Private Relay and Oblivious techologies (OHTTPS, ODoH).

 This draft attempts to capture the following aspects of the tension between valid use cases for user identification and the related privacy concerns including: